Instructions for Paying Your US Tax Liability While Living Overseas

 - Click the option ‘Make Payment’

-- For the option of ‘Tax Year’, remember that you are filing for the previous year, so your tax liability in 2015 will be for tax year 2014.
+- Choose your tax year for payment - this is the tax year you are making a payment towards.
+Remember that you are filing for the previous year, so your tax liability in 2015 will be for tax year 2014.

 - Verify your identity…Be sure to enter your information exactly as you have entered it on your US expat tax return.
 If the information on the site doesn’t match the information on your return, your payment will be rejected.